 West 8, SO – IL and Charcoalblue Selected as Winning Team for Artpark Master Plan

-West 8, SO – IL and Charcoalblue have been named as the winning team of the Master Plan competition for Artpark in Lewiston, New York.
-The master plan reinvigorates the famous 37-acre Artpark, reconnecting it to its 1970’s roots as a key location for the intersection of art, performance, and community.
+West 8, SO – IL, Charcoalblue and Studio Gekh have been named as the winning team of the Master Plan competition for Artpark in Lewiston, New York.
+The master plan reinvigorates the famous 150-acre Artpark, reconnecting it to its 1970’s roots as a key location for the intersection of art, performance, and community.

 The plan seizes the opportunity to preserve and enhance the distinct history at the foundation of Artpark, rather than rewriting the park’s narrative.
 By enhancing the existing amenities on-site and working to engage the support of the Niagara community, the master plan envisions a new age for Artpark that celebrates both its incredible topographies and cultural roots.
 Altogether, the design vision embraces the essence of the place and harmonizes the geologic and man-made identities through extensive programming.